isontheline/pro.webssh.net/documentation/src/docs/documentation/help/intelligence/webssh-brain.md

 ## AI Assistants

 ### Documentation Assistant
-WebSSH Documentation Assistant is an AI-powered tool designed to help you find relevant articles and information within the WebSSH documentation.
+WebSSH Brain Documentation Assistant is an AI-powered tool designed to help you find relevant articles and information within the WebSSH documentation.
 It operates on WebSSH servers to process your queries and provide accurate responses.

 ### Snippet Assistant
 Give WebSSH Brain a short command prompt and it will try to generate the best snippet for you.